Numerical methods for backward stochastic differential equations: A survey: Forward numerical methods

 \section{Forward numerical methods}

-In this section, we look at forward numerical methods for BSDEs.
-Those methods by nature do not inherently work backwards in time, and thus, this is why we call them forward methods.
-We review methods across two broad categroies: numerical methods aimed at solving a PDE which is equivalent to the BSDE (Section \ref{section_4.1}) and numerical methods which work forward in time, but do not focus on the PDE (Section \ref{section_4.2}).
-As for backward methods (Section \ref{backward}), we examine one or two representative methods in some detail in each subsection, followed by a brief overview of various other methods in the category.
+Unlike the backward numerical methods (Section \ref{section backward numerical methods}), the methods that we review in the present section do not inherently work backwards in time, and thus (originally, at least) avoid the computation of conditional expectations (Section \ref{section computation of conditional expectations}).
+We hence call this category ``forward'' numerical methods in a collective way.
+In a similar manner to Section \ref{section backward numerical methods}, we examine one or two representative methods in some detail in each subsection, followed by a brief overview of various other methods in the category.